tobealive/docs/docs/getting-started/installation.md

 ## On Windows run make.bat in a cmd shell, or ./make.bat in PowerShell
 ```

-And that's it!
+And that is it!
 Find your V executable at `./v`.

-Let's check if it works:
+Let us check if it works:

 ```bash
 ./v run examples/hello_world.v